Joefb/respResponder/README.md

 ## The Issue
 You fire up Responder for some LLMNR poisoning so you can capture some sweet sweet hashes.
-You leave Responder running in the background and continue haxoring the network but totally forget that it's still running.
+You leave Responder running in the background and continue haxoring the network but totally forget that it's running.
 Two hours later...
 You finally realize Responder is still running and check it.
 O snap!
 Multiple hashes were captured an hour and a half ago!
 You really wish you were notified right away.

 ## The Fix